prasadkatti/prasadkatti/README.md

 ### Hi there 👋.
 Thank you for visiting my Github profile.

-- 🔭 I currently work at Teradata as a Senior Software Engineer.
+- 🔭 I currently work at Twilio as a Senior Software Engineer.
-- 🌱 I’m currently learning Go and Kubernetes.
+- 🌱 I’m currently learning Go, Kubernetes and ArgoCD.
 - 😄 Pronouns: He/Him

 ### Connect with me 📫: